andOlga/umineko-catbox-english/README.md

 The patch should work on PS4 and PS5 as the game uses the same file formats as the Switch version (at least as far as the patch is concerned).
 However, I have no idea how to actually apply the patch on these consoles.
 If you have usable instructions, please let me know.

+### PS3/PSP

+The patch is **not compatible** with the versions of Umineko released on this hardware.
+At all.
+Don't bother trying.